 "Go try it on.
 It's so right for you."
 How many times have I heard a saleslady utter that dreaded phrase?
 How many times have they been wrong?
 So why am I considering a technological version of the same mortifying process?

-Go Try It On and Fashism claim to have the solution for my terminal fashion insecurity.
+Go Try It On claims to have the solution for my terminal fashion insecurity.
 Should I wear this when I'm going there?
 Or is it the fashion faux pas of the century?
 Instead of fretting in front of my mirror in the confines of my own home, I can fret in public with millions of viewers ready to tell me how awful I look.

 I just need to snap a phone photo and upload it.
 But wait.
 There is an upside.
 These services just might save marriages and friendships.
 I'm sure those I love will be relieved someone else has assumed the duty of hurting my feelings.

 I only have one question: Do I need to be a dedicated masochist to use their services?

 No. That's not strictly true.
 I have a lot of questions.

 Go Try It On offers me a chance to see what the world thinks of my outfit before I actually dare to show it to anyone in my private life.
 That's crazy -- and popular.
 So how much of a coward am I?